Automobile Liability Insurance Coverage in Texas

-License suspensions, surcharges and fines: If you drive without auto liability insurance in Texas and are involved in a collision, in addition to fines, and a judgment, your license can be suspended in several different ways and you are subject to fines and surcharges.
-If the police come to the scene, they will give you a “no insurance” ticket, which if convicted, will result in your license being suspended.
-If you have previously had no insurance tickets, and your license was suspended, and you are driving without insurance or a valid license, the police may cite you with Driving While License Invalid (DWLI), or Driving With Your License Suspended (DWLS), and you are convicted, your license will be suspended.
-If the person you cause injury or damage to files a judgment against you personally (because you have no insurance), or if their insurance company files a judgment against you, they will file a copy with the State of Texas DPS and your license will be suspended until the judgment is somehow taken care of.
-No insurance findings will cause the State of Texas to make you pay a "surcharge" of several hundred dollars per year to keep your license.
-If you do not pay this surcharge, your license will be suspended.
-Often, it is the insurance issue that causes most drivers license issues in Texas.
+License suspensions, surcharges, and fines: If you drive without auto liability insurance in Texas and are involved in a collision, your license can be suspended in a variety of ways, in addition to fines and a judgment, and you may be subject to fines and surcharges.
+If the police arrive, they will issue you a “no insurance” ticket, which will result in your license being suspended if you are convicted.
+If you have previously received no insurance tickets and your license has been suspended, and you are driving without insurance or a valid license, the police may cite you for Driving While License Invalid (DWLI) or Driving With Your License Suspended (DWLS), and your license will be suspended if you are convicted.

 By Doug Goyen, email@example.com